kugurst/git-lunch-and-learn/git-recitation-notes.md

 * master
 ```

-- Look at the full repository history (in a pretty format):
+- Look at the full repository history (in a pretty frmat):

 ```
 $ git log --graph --decorate --pretty=oneline --abbrev-commit --all